domenicquirl/comprehensive-rust/src/generics/generic-traits.md

 <details>

-- The `From` trait will be covered later in the course, but its [definition in the `std` docs](https://doc.rust-lang.org/std/convert/trait.From.html) is simple.
+- The `From` trait will be covered later today, but its [definition in the `std` docs](https://doc.rust-lang.org/std/convert/trait.From.html) is simple.